online-bridge-hackathon/DDS/README.gcp.md

 make
 ```

-Optional, to make sure the library built correctly.
+Optional, to be sure the library built correctly.
 It will take about six minutes to complete.
 ```
 make check